robertu94/libpressio/README.md

   + `gcc-4.8.5` or later
   + `clang-7.0.0` or later using either `libc++` or `libstdc++`.
 Beware that system libraries may need to be recompiled with `libc++` if using `libc++`

-Dependency versions and optional dependencies are documented [in the spack package](https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/libpressio/package.py).
+Dependency versions and optional dependencies are documented [in the Spack package](https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/libpressio/package.py).

 ## Configuring LibPressio Manually

-LibPressio uses a fairly standard CMake buildsystem.
+LibPressio uses a fairly standard CMake build-system.
 For more information on [CMake refer to these docs](https://robertu94.github.io/learning/cmake)

 The set of configuration options for LibPressio can be found using `cmake -L $BUILD_DIR`.
-For information on what these settings do, see the [spack package](https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/libpressio/package.py)
+For information on what these settings do, see the [Spack package](https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/libpressio/package.py)

 # API Stability